 In the America of 1925, however, such a proposition would surely have seemed akin to blasphemy.
 And whilst Bryan was prepared to accept a version of the Creation that stretched over millions of years, the idea that God had allowed for incest amongst the earliest human beings was a can of worms he was clearly not about to open.

-The Serpent Strikes
+The Serpent that Walked

 Rather than pursue this topic, however, Darrow returned to the subject of whether the days of the Creation were twenty-four hour days, and whether there can be a "morning" and "evening" if there is no sun, which we have already covered.
 Finding he could get no mileage from these questions Darrow turned to the subjects of Adam and Eve and the consequences of the temptation by the serpent.
 But at this point Darrow, who apparently imagined he was further exposing Bryan's lack of scientific knowledge, chose to make a joke which - in the fullness of time - has proved to be not on Bryan but on Darrow himself.